JujuAdams/Vinyl/docs/4.0/Configuration.md

 ### `tag`

-*Default value: `[]`*
+*Default value: `undefined`*

-Links this label to
+Links this label to a GameMaker asset tag.
 This value will usually be given a single GameMaker asset tag, but it can also be given an array of tags.
 Any sound asset with any of the tags will be assigned to the respective Vinyl label.

 ### `children`